ssc-spc-ccoe-cei/azure-guardrails-solution-accelerator/docs/controls.md

 ## GUARDRAIL 10 CYBER DEFENSE SERVICES

-  The solution will verify the existence of the [Cyber Defence Services resources](https://github.com/canada-ca/cloud-guardrails/blob/master/EN/10_Cyber-Defense-Services.md) in the dedicated Cyber Defence Services subscription in the config.json during the setup process.
+  The solution will verify the existence of the [Cyber Defense Services resources](https://github.com/canada-ca/cloud-guardrails/blob/master/EN/10_Cyber-Defense-Services.md) in the dedicated Cyber Defense Services subscription in the config.json during the setup process.
 Once the solution detects these resources the check mark status will be changed from (❌) to (✔️).
 ## GUARDRAIL 11 LOGGING AND MONITORING

 This module will detect the items below: